eddielee394/react_demos/_docs/notes/lesson_3_state_management.md

 # Component State
 A components state represents mutable data that ultimately affects what is rendered on the page.
+State is managed internally by the component itself and is meant to change over time, commonly due to user input (e.g., clicking on a button on the page).

 Two primary concerns with Reactjs:
 - What is the state of my application?